 - Don’t drink and drive!

-The best way to experience the Swan Valley Wineries is on a tour unless you have a designated driver.
-There are many tours to choose from, including half-day and full days.
-Some tours include lunch and a visit to the Margaret River Chocolate Factory, like this Full-Day Winery Experience with Lunch from Perth.
+The best way to experience the wineries is on a Swan Valley tour (unless you have a designated driver).
+There are many tours to choose from, including half-day and full-days.
+Some tours include lunch and visiting the Margaret River Chocolate Factory, like this Full-Day Winery Experience with Lunch from Perth.